ProyectosDeProgramacion/Proyecto-Alquiler/README.md

-# Proyecto-Alquiler: This project consists of a car rental design and program, which will be discussed in more detail below.
+# Proyecto-Alquiler: This project consists of a car program rental design.
 We have several sections and classes that play a unique role for each part that makes up the project.
 The main classes are:
 - Administrator ("Administrador.cpp") - Manages the purchases of users who wish to rent a car regarding garage, which accesses the vehicles owned by the dealership.